CORBAZ aloïse

 CORBAZ.Aloïse.R-V.1908

-Aloise proclaimed that she had been struck with a symbolic death, consumating her break with the “the ancient natural world of the past”.
-“Black Mud”, definitely dead, she was reborn to become the great creator of a work populated with flowers, kings, queens, princes and voluptuous princesses, cakes and circuses, famous and legendary love stories.
-A great gallery of portraits at once sumptuous and ghostly, of abundant yet expressionless masks.
+She claimed to have undergone a symbolic death, sealing her break with the “former natural world of the past,” and to have been reborn as the great orchestrator of a body of work populated with flowers, kings, queens, voluptuous princes and princesses, cakes and circuses, and famous and legendary love stories: an immense gallery of portraits at once sumptuous and ghostly, filled with abundant yet expressionless masks.
+In 1946, Jacqueline Porret-Forel, a general practitioner, came into contact with Jean Dubuffet, who in 1949 exhibited her drawings under the name Aloyse in Paris at the René Drouin Gallery.